What is a server restart? When do they happen?

-Server shutdowns are not regularly scheduled, and happen on an as needed bases, but they usually happen about once per week, between the hours of 1AM and 3AM Pacific Time, and typically last only a few minutes.
+Server restarts are not regularly scheduled, and happen on an as needed bases, but they usually happen about once per week, between the hours of 1AM and 3AM Pacific Time, and typically last only a few minutes.

 This means, if you were to see the banner, you'd only have to make sure you weren't in a game at the listed time, then wait a few minutes, and everything would be back up and running!